score-spec/spec/README.md

 ## ![Installation](/docs/images/install.svg) Installation

-To install a _Score Implementation_, see the installation guide in each repository:
+To install one of our reference _Score Implementations_, see the installation guide in each repository:

 - [score-compose](https://github.com/score-spec/score-compose#-installation)
 - [score-helm](https://github.com/score-spec/score-helm#-installation)